 - George Washington University School of Medicine (1998), Diagnostic Radiology

-- VA San Diego Healthcare System (1999), Musculoskeletal Radiology
+- UC San Diego School of Medicine (1999), Musculoskeletal Radiology

 - Musculoskeletal radiology; MRI of extremities; internal derangements of joints.